 However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 We find no added vitamins or minerals on the ingredients list.

-Judging by its ingredients alone, Applaws looks like an above-average canned dog food.
+Based on its ingredients alone, Applaws Grain Free Dog Food looks like an above-average canned product.

 As a group, the brand features an average protein content of 76% and a mean fat level of 4%.
 Together, these figures suggest a carbohydrate content of 13% for the overall product line.